Join The Safety Net

 Our malaria projects continue to prioritize young children and mothers, pregnant women, refugees and internally-displaced persons, hard-to-reach communities with little to no healthcare access, and frontline health workers who fight malaria in these communities.

-Through our Advocacy program, Beat Malaria Champions have continually helped secure increased US funding for life-saving malaria programs such as the President’s Malaria Initiative (PMI), The Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund), and the UN.
+Through our Advocacy program, Beat Malaria Champions have continually helped secure increased US funding for life-saving malaria programs such as the President’s Malaria Initiative (PMI), the Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund), the Centers for Disease Control and Prevention (CDC), Gavi, the Vaccine Alliance (Gavi), and the UN.

 Story Image